Mercer Ellington: Death and legacy

 Ellington died of a heart attack on February 8, 1996, at age 76.
 His daughter Mercedes Ellington is president of the Duke Ellington Center for the Arts.
 After Ellington died, his son Paul became the executor of both his and the Duke Ellington estate and kept the Duke Ellington Orchestra alive.
 Ellington's eldest grandson, Edward Kennedy Ellington II, is also a musician and maintains a small salaried band known as the Duke Ellington Legacy, which frequently comprises the core of the big band operated by The Duke Ellington Center for the Arts.

 Personal life

-His daughter Mercedes was born in 1939 to Ruth Batts.
+His daughter Mercedes was born in 1939 to Ruth Silas Batts.
 Ellington was married three times.
 His first marriage was to Evelyn Walker from 1942 until 1976, with whom he had two children: Gayl Ellington and Edward Ellington II.
 Ellington's second marriage was to singer and actress Della Reese in April 1961.
 The marriage was later annulled in June of that year after it was determined Ellington's previous Mexican divorce was invalid.
 His third marriage was to Lene Margrethe Scheid from 1978 until his death in 1996.
 Together, Ellington and Scheid had one child, Paul Ellington (b.
 1979).